peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Category:** Process
 **Description:** When the user creates a new agent turn:
-- System updates `conversation.processId` to the Process selected for that turn
+- System updates the Conversation’s `DEFAULT_PROCESS` edge to the Process selected for that turn
 - Update occurs atomically with alternative creation
-- Existing alternatives retain their own immutable `alternative.processId`
+- Existing alternatives retain their own immutable `EXECUTED_BY` edge targets

 **Rationale:** Remembers the user’s latest Process preference so subsequent turns default accordingly.